-Retrocessions shall not be deemed to constitute volume discounts even if they are ultimately forwarded to the investors in full or in part.
+Retrocessions are not deemed to be rebates even if they are ultimately passed on, in full or in part, to the investors.

-Recipients of such retrocessions shall ensure transparency of disclosure, acting on their own initiative to inform the investors free of charge of the amounts of remuneration they stand to receive for their distribution activities.
+Recipients of retrocessions ensure transparent disclosure and inform investors on their own initiative and free of charge of the amount of compensation they could receive for distribution.

-On request the recipients of retrocessions shall disclose the amounts of remuneration actually received in exchange for their distribution of the collective investments of the investors concerned.
+On request, the recipients of retrocessions shall disclose the amounts actually received for the distribution of these investors' collective investment schemes.